andycpu/shippit-challenge/README.md

     - gcloud auth application-default login
     - gcloud config set project [YOUR_GCP_PROJECT_ID]
 - fork or clone the repo [shippit-challenge](https://github.com/andycpu/shippit-challenge)
+    - Ideally DO NOT push to main yet.
+This is to avoid kicking off the pipeline now (it will fail as we have not run terraform yet)
 - run terraform locally to spin up the cloud run service and all its dependencies (SA, IAM permissions, etc) in GCP.
 Run:
     - "cd infra"
     - "terraform init"